 I had the idea to design a fantasy script from combinations of a small repertoire of features: namely, subsets of this set of twelve segments.
 Using a fixed number of segments gives some built-in error-detection.
 There are 924 subsets of six segments; discarding those that form disconnected graphs leaves 306, more than enough for a syllabary.
-(Nearly all scripts are descended from syllabaries, but syllabaries are underrepresented in fantasy.)
+(Syllabaries have been invented more often than other types of scripts, but they’re underrepresented in fantasy.)

 These figures can be considered as points on an oblique hyperplane bisecting a 12-dimensional hypercube; this hyperplane has 11 dimensions.
 I hoped to find a neat projection of that arrangement into 2 or 3 dimensions, but

 I provisionally call these characters Takana: like Japanese kana they are intended to represent syllables (though I haven’t bothered to make assignments yet); and the superset figure resembles the kanji pronounced ta (meaning ‘field’).